-- XVIII.
-UTILITIES AND SERVICE SYSTEMS Would the project: - a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? - Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? - c) Require or result in the construction of new stormwater drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? - d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? - e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? - f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? - g) Comply with federal, state, and local statutes and regulations related to solid waste?
+ΧV III.
+UTILITIES AND SERVICE SYSTEMS - Would the project: Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact a) Exceed wastewater treatment requirements of the applicable Regional Water Quality Control Board? b) Require or result in the construction of new water or wastewater treatment facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? c) Require or result in the construction of new stormwater drainage facilities or expansion of existing facilities, the construction of which could cause significant environmental effects? d) Have sufficient water supplies available to serve the project from existing entitlements and resources, or are new or expanded entitlements needed? e) Result in a determination by the wastewater treatment provider which serves or may serve the project that it has adequate capacity to serve the project's projected demand in addition to the provider's existing commitments? f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? g) Comply with federal, state, and local statutes and regulations related to solid waste?

 - a) No Impact.
 The project does not involve any actions that would generate wastewater.
 The project includes replacement of existing pipeline and storage tanks largely within the footprint of existing system infrastructure, and installation of several segments of new pipelines.
 The project would have no impact. - b) Less-than-Significant Impact.
 The proposed project would involve the modification of existing, and construction of new water supply facilities, specifically storage tanks and a pipeline.
 These facilities would result in environmental effects as discussed in this document.
 Standard construction measures and mitigation measures described in this document will be implemented to minimize or avoid adverse impacts, and overall impacts to the environment would be less than significant.
-The project would also not encourage growth or expansion of other facilities because the water system improvements have been designed to meet the anticipated growth in the PID service area.
-The impact would be less than significant.
+The project would also not encourage growth or expansion of